YAHIAG13/League-RL-Agent/README.md

-# Deep RL Agent that learns to plays League of Legends
+# Reinforcement Learning Agent for Video Game Strategy Optimization
+using the moba game League of Legends as an environment

 ## Motivation:
 motivated by OpenAI work on OpenFive, the Dota 2 Team of RL Agents that where able to beat the International champions. we are trying to build an agent that learns to play the famous MOBA game, League of Legends.